 - On the other hand, do not use Variable Frame Rate.
 It will break your video on most devices or platforms.
 Always choose Constant Frame Rate.

-- If the input video is interlaced, apply a deinterlace filter prior to encoding.
+- You can't use interlaced video.
+If the input video is interlaced, apply a deinterlace filter prior to encoding.

 - If the input video does not use square pixels (pixel aspect ratio of 1/1), apply a filter enforcing square pixels (pixel aspect ratio of 1/1).